Smoking pipe

-A smoking pipe is used to inhale the smoke of a burning substance; most common is a tobacco pipe, which can also accommodate almost any other substance.
-Pipes are commonly made from briar, heather, corn, meerschaum, clay, cherry, glass, porcelain, ebonite and acrylic.
+A smoking pipe, often simply referred to as a pipe, is used to inhale (or taste) the smoke of a burning substance, typically (though not exclusively) used to consume a psychoactive substance; this most commonly refers to a tobacco pipe, however it can also refer to a cannabis pipe (bowl).
+Pipes are commonly made from briar, heather, corncob, meerschaum, clay, cherry, glass, porcelain, ebonite and acrylic.

 Dutch pipe smoking

 During the 17th century, pipe smoking became a new trend among the Dutch young, in specific the upper and middle class students.
 These students copied the Spanish sailors and soldiers in the area by joining them in participation of pipe smoking.
-In particular they were interested in the novelty it brought, which was the inhale of smoke.
+In particular they were interested in the novelty it brought, which was the taste of smoke.
 However, the only way to smoke tobacco was through a pipe.
 Popularity grew throughout and became a mainstream habit for the Dutch during this time.
 “In a relatively short period of time, from 1590 to 1650, the Dutch Republic had gone from being a country of non-smokers to being a tobaccophile of Europe.”
 Typically, these young folk did their smoking in smoking rooms or parlors, also known as “tobacco houses.”
 They smoked for social habit, usually with other smokers.
 “It took more than a century for this new practice to come into fashion.”
 The popularity of pipes grew interest in artists.
 Although pipes has once been associated with the lower class, it turned into a symbol of prestige and vanity.
 Images of pipes could be found in numerous painting during the time.
 For example, in Willem Buytewech’s painting The Merry Company (circa 1620–1622), there are three young men and a woman sitting around a table with a tobacco pipe lying in the middle.
 Additionally, in artist Adriaen Brouwer’s portrait The Smokers (1636), he too was interested in the pipe.
 The smokers in the painting are sucking on their pipes.